 I found the assessment process straightforward, engaging, and thought-provoking.
-The outcomes of the assessment were representative of my approach to work and family life.
-The value of the process was that it raised to conscious awareness, ideas, and values that influence my approach to life and relationships on a mostly subconscious level.
-This allowed me to engage in thoughtful reflection and decision-making about my approach to personal and professional matters going forward.
-In this sense, the Assessment supported valuable insights and a sense of empowerment.
-Colby Pearce - Clinical Psychologist, Adelaide, Australia
+The assessment outcomes were representative of my approach to work and family life.
+The assessment supported valuable insights and a sense of empowerment.

+University Lecturer, Middlesex, UK

-I valued the one-to-one approach used for the assessment, and the personal brief given of the results, opening a conversation for further developments.
-I found the assessment able to catch and describe aspects of my personal development that were, up to that time, a feeling about myself, while they are now clear and convertible to measurable goals.
-Other aspects emerged that I could recognise as accurate about myself, but that I never acknowledged existed before.
+I valued the one-to-one approach used for the assessment, and the personal brief given of the results thereof, opening a conversation for further developments.
 I found the whole assessment process educational and actionable.
-Thank you again.
-Giulia Prencipe - Health & Safety Visiting Lecturer at Middlesex University, UK